labgrid-project/labgrid/doc/overview.rst

 implementation `Autobahn <http://autobahn.ws/>`_ and the `Crossbar
 <http://crossbar.io/>`_ WAMP router.

-The following sections describe the resposibilities of each component.
+The following sections describe the responsibilities of each component.
 See :ref:`remote-usage` for usage information.

 .. _overview-coordinator: